 We hold social events for the players each term and once a year have a weekend away together to try out new repertoire and to socialise.
 At the end of the summer term we give a free informal morning concert, when we welcome an audience of all ages, including families with small children.

-David Ward has had an active life as pianist, fortepianist, conductor and teacher.
+David Ward had an active life as pianist, fortepianist, conductor and teacher.
 His performances and recordings of Mozart in particular, on piano and fortepiano, were highly praised.
-He has played in the major concert halls in London and in many parts of the UK as well as in Holland, Ireland, South Africa, America, Australia and New Zealand.
-He conducted for New Sadlers Wells Opera Company and has also conducted opera and oratorio in London, Dublin and Marseilles.
+He played in the major concert halls in London and in many parts of the UK as well as in Holland, Ireland, South Africa, America, Australia and New Zealand.
+He conducted for New Sadlers Wells Opera Company and also conducted opera and oratorio in London, Dublin and Marseilles.
 He taught at the Royal College of Music for over 40 years where, among other things, he was instrumental in developing the area of fortepiano studies.
 He also taught fortepiano at the Birmingham Conservatoire.
-He has always enjoyed working with amateur players and singers, and delights in encouraging people to give fully, to listen to each other and to enjoy and appreciate the music.
+He always enjoyed working with amateur players and singers, and delighted in encouraging people to give fully, to listen to each other and to enjoy and appreciate the music.